 What does a Breast Reduction accomplish?

-What happens during the first consultation?
+What happens during the consultation?

-How is it done?
+How is a breast reduction done?

 There is a variety of procedural techniques for breast reduction surgery; the most common approach involves an upturned T-shaped incision surrounding the areola, extending downward, and then following the natural curvature of the crease under the breast.
 The surgeon will transfer the nipples into their new position.
 Skin from both sides will be extended downward around the areola, shaping the new contour of the breast.
 Liposuction may be used in addition, to remove excess fatty tissue from the armpit region.

 In most cases, the nipples will remain attached to blood vessels and nerves during the procedure.
 However, if the breasts are abnormally large or pendulous, the nipples/areolas may require complete removal and are then grafted and placed into a higher position.
 This may result in temporary or permanent loss of sensation in the nipple and areolar tissue.